 How do I apply for the Police and Nurses Easypay Access Account?

 In order to apply for this account, you must first apply online to become a member.
 The $10 fee for your share will be deducted from your initial deposit.
-After checking the following eligibility requirements, you can begin your application by clicking “Go to Site”.
+After checking the following eligibility requirements, you can begin your application online.

 - Minimum age.
 This account is available for members as young as 12 years of age.